danielMicallef/danielMicallef.github.io/_posts/2022-08-31-Fuel-your-workout.md

 Example.
 70kg male athlete = 70-126g daily.

-This ammount can in the majority of cases be supplemented through **diet alone**, without the need for added supplements.
+This amount can in the majority of cases be supplemented through **diet alone**, without the need for added supplements.
 However, if the body lacks adequate daily energy intake (calories) to maintain its body weight, the body won’t be able to make optimal use of protein for muscle build-up, and will instead use it to produce energy.

 ### Fat